Nouns

 The third declension is the most diverse class of nouns.
 It contains several subclasses: i-stems, u-stems, n-stems, s-stems, among others.
 In this section, we’ll focus solely on the i-stem nouns.

 The i-stem nouns have i as their thematic vowel.
-Many of these nouns change their stem in different cases.
+Many of these nouns change ablaut grades in different cases.
 For example, mentis, mynties “thought”.
 This phenomenon is a vestige of Proto-Indo-European ablaut.
 Because of this ablaut pattern, two principal parts are necessary to fully decline an i-stem noun.
+In any case, if a noun does change ablaut grades, then the nominative, vocative, and accusative will be in grade 1, and all the other cases will be in grade 2.

 Some examples of i-stem nouns are: